 Should any future change to long term rate of interest be something that interests you, it could be worth trying to speculate on bonds.
 A lot of investors choose to include bonds in their investment portfolio since they have a reputation for stability and safety when compared to stock market trades.
 Some investors also choose to trade in bonds as a way of hedging against any pre-existing government bond holdings.

-The majority of providers will offer a good selection of government bonds from around the glove for investors to try speculating on.
+The majority of spread betting brokers will offer a good selection of government bonds from around the globe for investors to try speculating on.
 Usually, these include all of the main categories of international bonds like 10 Year Treasury Notes, U.S. Treasury Bonds and UK Gilts.

-As we already noted, traders have to pay the spread cost on every spread bet.
+Traders have to pay the spread cost on every spread bet.
 If they are to break even, the spread needs to be overcome by market movements in your chosen direction.
-Luckily, this charge is immediately transparent and clear, since it will be shown in the sell and buy price when you place the trade.
+The spread will be shown in the sell and buy price when you place the trade.

-We also noted previously that a volatile market will usually cause the spread to increase, since the underlying security's price can change rapidly, going up or down in a short period of time.
-Similarly, if you trade in futures, the further ahead you trade contract is due to expire, the wider its spread can be since the asset's price has a larger scope to move over a longer time period and providers must necessarily protect themselves from large movements in the market.
+Volatile markets will usually cause the spread to increase, since the underlying security’s price can change rapidly, going up or down in a short period of time.
+Similarly, if you trade in spread bet futures contracts (quarterly or annual), the further ahead your trade contract is due to expire, the wider its spread can be since the asset’s price has a larger scope to move over a longer time period and providers must necessarily protect themselves from large movements in the market.

 Most companies which offer spread betting use their prices to persuade new clients to register for their services, using the most popular markets when advertising their services and on their sites.
 However, in cases where spreads are smaller, it is possible the overnight charge or margin requirement could be higher.
 They may also be a minimum limit placed on the capital spend allowed per trade.
 Check out these numbers before opening an account.